 I received my B.S. in Psychology from Stetson University, M.A. in Human Resources from Rollins College, and Ed.
 Specialist degree in Educational Leadership from Stetson University.
 I live here in Clermont with my husband Craig (a high school math teacher), my daughter Abigail (also a current GLES Star), and toddler twins Jack and Lily.
 I have absolutely fallen in love with our GLES families.
 Every day I look forward to working with our students and striving to keep Grassy Lake’s tradition of excellence.

-I’m excited to begin a new school year as an assistant principal at Grassy Lake.
 I have served in a variety of roles since the school opened in 2007 including, Science Lab, 5th Grade, Technology Lab and Curriculum Resource teacher.
 I’m a third generation native Floridian, and after graduating from Florida State, I began teaching in 1993 in Bradenton, Florida, my birthplace.
 While teaching middle school in Naples, Florida, I earned a master of education degree from Florida Gulf Coast University.
 I have also taught at Ocoee Middle, a state demonstration school.

 I believe it’s my role to support students, teachers, families and staff to cultivate a school environment where students not only achieve their potential but grow beyond expectations!
 Collectively, our school family, must teach and inspire students to take charge of their learning, set goals, and persevere in working hard to achieve these goals.